Bank of England keeps key interest rate steady and avoids explicit signals that cuts are imminent

 The bank's rate-setting Monetary Policy Committee acknowledged that inflation has been trending lower and could fall below the 2% target in the second quarter of the year.

-However, it said that “key indicators of inflation persistence remain elevated” and that interest rates will “need to remain restrictive for sufficiently long” — or at relatively high levels — to get inflation back to its goal.
+However, it said that “key indicators of inflation persistence,” such as wages, "remain elevated” and that interest rates will “need to remain restrictive for sufficiently long” — or at relatively high levels — to get inflation back to its goal.

+Bank Gov. Andrew Bailey said there have been “further encouraging signs” that inflation is coming down but that more evidence was needed “to be sure” that inflation will fall to target and stay there.

+“We’re not yet at the point where we can cut interest rates, but things are moving in the right direction,” he said.

 Central banks around the world raised interest rates aggressively in late 2021 from near zero to counter price rises first stoked by supply chain issues during the coronavirus pandemic and then by Russia's invasion of Ukraine, which pushed up food and energy costs.